Update: Major retailers have announced plans to close thousands of stores in 2018. Click here for our new story.

 Guess – 60 stores

-Guess is planning to pull the plug on 60 of its stores this year.
+Guess is pulling the plug on 60 of its stores this year.

 CEO Victor Herrero told analysts of the decision during a Q4 earnings call on March 15.
 It’s expected that most of the closures will be among the flagship Guess brand stores and Marciano locations.

 Guess brands operate 945 retail stores in the Americas, Europe and Asia.
 Some 400 of those stores are in the United States.

 Crocs – 160 stores